-- Download the Pynq-Z1 board files - Download the Pynq-Z2 board files
+- Download the Pynq-Z1 board files - Download the Pynq-Z2 board files (see Downloads section)

 Installing these files in Vivado allows the board to be selected when creating a new project.
 This will configure the Zynq PS settings.

 To install the board files, extract, and copy the board files folder to: